Did you know that according to the AWS, the average age of welding operators are at 57?

 It all started when August De Maritens heated up arcs to conjoin leads plates.
 Afterward, Nikolai Benardos, a Russian student, patented the entire electrical welding process using carbon rods.

-When Nikolai extended his knowledge on welding and metal electrodes, the American engineer, C.L.Coffin, introduced the arc welding process, which utilized coated metal electrodes.
+When Nikolai extended his knowledge on welding and metal electrodes, the American engineer, C.L.Coffin, introduced the arc welding, which utilized coated metal electrodes.
 Later on, this discovery became famous as shielded metal arc welding.

 Later, in the 1900s, arc coatings became much more stable due to the discovery of lime coating.
 This was a revolutionary period for welding as many more processes and quick tips and tricks regarding welding and its benefits lurked out.